 Try Our Cooked Dried Bean Recipes

-How to Cook Dried Beans in Instant Pot
+How To Cook Dried Beans In Instant Pot

 If you’re short on time, cooking dried beans in an Instant Pot or pressure cooker is a great option.
 You can have cooked beans in about an hour, which is much faster than cooking them on the stove.

-To cook dried beans in an Instant Pot, add them to the Instant Pot then add enough water or broth to cover the beans, and then set the cooker on high pressure.
+Add them to the Instant Pot then add enough water or broth to cover the beans, and then set the cooker on high pressure.

 Let the beans cook for according to cooking time, or until they’re soft.
 Once they’re done, you can use them in any recipe you like.

-How to Cook Dried Beans in a Slow Cooker
+How To Cook Dried Beans In A Slow Cooker

 Cooking dried beans in a slow cooker is another easy method.
 It’s perfect if you’re cooking a large batch because you can set it and forget it.

-To cook dried beans in a slow cooker, add them to the slow cooker then add enough broth or water to cover the beans, and then set the cooker on low.
+Add them to the slow cooker then add enough broth or water to cover the beans, and then set the cooker on low.